Pattern Bridge

 }

-One of the advantages of this approach is undoubtedly the ability to extend the functionality of the application, by writing plug-ins / libraries that implement the abstracted logic, without changing the code of the main application.
+One of the advantages of this approach is undoubtedly the ability to expand the functionality of the application by writing plugins/libraries that implement abstracted logic without changing the code of the main application.

-What is the difference with the Strategy pattern?
-Both patterns are very similar, but the Strategy describes the switching * of algorithms *, while the Bridge allows switching large parts * of any complex logic *.
+What’s the difference with the Strategy pattern?
+Both patterns are very similar, but Strategy describes switching *algorithms*, while Bridge allows switching large parts of *any logic, no matter how complex*.